-Circuit Protection
+Circuit Protection:

-Circuit protection for ALL the 120 VAC loads is offered by standard, reset-able circuit breakers, provided by the installer.
+Circuit protection for ALL the 120 VAC loads is offered by standard, reset-able circuit breakers (provided by the installer).
 There are eight positions available for circuit breakers.
 The breakers located in the two center stab positions must be 50 Amp breakers to act as the main breakers for the entire system.
 These breakers back-feed power into the circuit breaker bus to feed power to the branch breakers.
-The remaining six positions may be occupied by single, or dual units.
+The remaining six positions may be occupied by single or dual units.
 All the loads in the RV are fed from the branch breakers.

-Energy Management
+Energy Management:

-NOTE - Energy Management is only enabled if 240 VAC Service is not available.
-When connected to 240 VAC Service, the Energy Management features of the unit are disabled and the unit switches all controlled loads "ON".
+Note - When connected to 50 Amp - 240 VAC service or generator service, the Energy Management features of the unit are disabled and the unit switches all controlled loads"ON".

 The main neutral line is routed through the magnetically coupled current sensor, which measures the current flowing through the neutral line.
 This is the total amount being drawn by all the 120 volt appliances in the RV when the available power service is 120 VAC.
-When this current exceeds the "shore" service rating of 30 Amps (20 Amps if the threshold has been set lower, or the generator service rating and 240 VAC service is not available, the 50 AMP SMART EMSTM will turn off the controlled loads in an effort to bring the total current to the limit of the incoming service.
+When this current exceeds 30 Amps (20 Amps if the threshold has been set lower), and 240 VAC or generator service is not available, the 50 AMP SMART EMS[TM] will turn off the controlled loads in an effort to bring the total current to the limit of the incoming service.

-Controlled Loads
+Controlled Loads:

-The system offers control of up to six powered loads, each one connected to one of the relay circuits of the 50 AMP Smart EMSTM Model 700 system.
-Four of these relays, Relays 1, 2, 3, and 4, are 30 Amp relays with normally-open contacts used to interrupt the 120 volt power to the loads.
-These circuits are intended to control 120 volt appliances, such as; refrigerator, water heater, washer/dryer, coffee maker, etc.
+The system offers control of up to six powered loads; each one connected to one of the relay circuits of the 50 AMP Smart EMS[TM] system.
+Four of these relays, relays 1, 2, 3, and 4, are 30 Amp relays with normally-open contacts used to interrupt the 120 volt power to the loads.
+These circuits are intended to control 120 volt appliances such as refrigerator, water heater, washer/dryer, coffee maker, etc.

 For the 120 VAC switched loads, power is routed from the individual branch circuit breakers to one of these 120 VAC relays on the Control Module.
 The controlled load is then fed from that relay.

-The remainder of the relays, Relay 5 and 6, are intended to switch low voltage loads.
-Relays 5 and 6 are single-pole, double-throw relays, with all contacts available.
-These relays are intended to control air conditioners, or other appliances equipped with low voltage controls, or thermostats.
-The contacts of the relays are typically wired in series with the low voltage controls, or thermostats of air conditioners, so the EMS turns off only the compressor, or the compressor and fan.
-These circuits could also control other 120 volt appliances, if an additional control relay is added externally.
+The remainder of the relays, relays 5 and 6, are intended to switch low voltage loads.
+Relays 5 and 6 are single-pole, doublethrow relays with all contacts available.
+These relays are intended to control air conditioners, or other appliances equipped with low voltage controls or thermostats.
+The contacts of the relays are typically wired in series with the low voltage controls, or thermostats of air conditioners so the EMS turns off only the compressor, or the compressor and fan.
+These circuits could also control other 120 volt appliances if an additional control relay is added externally.